AdaCore/libadalang/user_manual/ada_api_tutorial.rst

 specific to ``Libadalang.Analysis.Create_Context``, assumes that all compilation units follow the `GNAT naming convention
 <http://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/the_gnat_compilation_model.html#file-naming-rules>`_
-and that all source files belong to the current directory.
+and that all source files are in the current directory.

 If the organization of your project is completely custom, you can either derive ``Libadalang.Analysis.Unit_Provider_Interface``, implementing the